MaximePawlakFr/talk-minou-minou/PITCHME.md

 * Lower-case |
   * devfest toulouse is awesome: there are the greatest speakers and developers! |

 * Remove punctuation |
   * devfest toulouse is awesome there are the greatest speakers and developers |

+---

+"DevFest Toulouse is AWESOME: there are the greatest speakers and developers!”

 * Stop Words |
   * devfest toulouse awesome greatest speakers developers |

 * Stemming |
   * devfest toulouse awesome great speak develop |

+---

+"DevFest Toulouse is AWESOME: there are the greatest speakers and developers!”

+* Lower-case
+* Remove punctuation
+* Stop Words
+* Stemming

+devfest toulouse awesome great speak develop

 ---